itsdrishti/AI-Powered-Resume-Screening-and-Sorting/README.md

   A simple and responsive front-end interface for uploading resumes, viewing results, and downloading summaries.

 ---

-##  Demo

-Include screenshots here (e.g., `screenshots/`, or display via GitHub) to showcase the upload flow, scoring interface, or leaderboard.

----

 ##  Technologies

 - **Backend:** Python (mention any frameworks—e.g., Flask or Streamlit)